Officials count ballots after Ethiopia's election, new fighting reported in Tigray | Politics

 Late on Monday, he said in a statement: "Democracy is not built in a day.
 We are laying it brick by brick."
 Almost all polling stations in the capital had finished counting ballots, an electoral board spokesperson told reporters on Tuesday.

 Abiy's newly formed national Prosperity Party is widely forecast to defeat the fragmented opposition of dozens of mostly ethnically based parties.
-The ruling coalition and its allies won all 547 national parliamentary seats in the last election under Abiy's predecessor six years ago, at a time when Ethiopia was one of the most tightly controlled countries in Africa.
+The ruling coalition and its allies won all 547 national parliamentary seats in the last election under Abiy's predecessor six years ago, when Ethiopia was one Africa's most repressive countries.
 NO VOTING IN TIGRAY

 Though the prime minister won the Nobel prize in 2019 for making peace with neighbouring Eritrea, his international reputation has been tarnished since conflict erupted in Tigray, where he sent troops after accusing regional authorities of attacking army bases.
 The United Nations says a famine is looming after fighting between Ethiopia's military and the region's former governing party, the Tigray People's Liberation Front (TPLF).
 No date has been set for elections in Tigray.